Nuclei-Software/nuclei-linux-sdk/README.md

 * For UX600FD, if you run simulation using xl_spike, it can only run to init process, then it will enter to kernel panic, but the generated boot images works for FPGA board.

+* For some SDCard format, it might not be supported, please check your SDCard is SDHC format.